coderefinery/reproducible-research/_episodes/01-motivation.md

 ## What is reproducible research?

 > “reproducibility refers to the ability of a researcher to duplicate the results of a prior study using the same materials as were used by the original investigator.
-That is, a second researcher might use the same raw data to build the same analysis files and implement the same statistical analysis in an attempt to yield the same results….
+That is, a second researcher might use the same raw data to build the same analysis files and implement the same statistical analysis in an attempt to yield the same results.
 Reproducibility is a minimum necessary condition for a finding to be believable and informative.”
 >
 > -- <cite> U.S. National Science Foundation (NSF) subcommittee on replicability in science</cite>

-- For any research project, an independent researcher should be able to replicate the experiment under the same conditions and obtain the same results.
+- For any research project, an independent researcher should be able to replicate an experiment under the same conditions and obtain the same results
+  - the same results should be obtained under the same contitions
+  - it should be possible to recreate the same conditions!
+- "Experiment" is interpreted in a wide sense, encompassing also computational work

 ---